-Deferred Payment Explained
+Deferred Payment Definition

 In deferred payment situation, one is allowed to start making the payment after a fixed period of time agreed by both the creditor and the borrower.

-A Little More on Deferred Payments
+A Little More on What is a Deferred Payment

 A Deferred Payment is made in the future at some point.
 Deferred payment is used in different situations.